Are you overwhelmed by the sheer number of social media scheduling tools out there?

 * Free when you set up a Facebook business page.

-Because it’s a Facebook feature, it’s really easy to use and we haven’t really had any issues using this scheduler in the past.
+Because it’s a Facebook feature, it’s really easy to use.
+We haven’t really had any issues using this scheduler in the past.
 The Instagram scheduling feature is a newer feature, but is very similar to the Facebook scheduler.
-Creator Studio has the ability to schedule IGTV videos too, which is great, as a lot of other scheduling tools don’t seem to be able to do this.
+Creator Studio has the ability to schedule IGTV videos too.
+Which is great, as a lot of other scheduling tools don’t seem to be able to do this.

 If you’ve done any research into social media scheduling apps, the name Hootsuite will be familiar to you.
-Hootsuite is one of the most comprehensive social media management systems out there, and is widely used by both small and large businesses.
+Hootsuite is one of the most comprehensive social media management systems out there.
+It is widely used by both small and large businesses.
 With Hootsuite you can schedule posts for Facebook, Instagram, LinkedIn, Twitter, Pinterest and YouTube.

 We currently use Later as our main social media scheduling tool.
-It has the most user-friendly dashboard of any scheduling tool I’ve used, and the media library and calendar feature make it easy to visually track your schedule.
-We primarily use it to schedule Facebook and Instagram posts and I have had no issues with the platform so far.
-Later is around the same price as what we used to pay for Buffer, but I much prefer Later’s dashboard as there are more features and everything is laid out in a more dynamic way.
-The media library is also a great feature, as you can store all of your future posts there which makes batching much easier.
+It has the most user-friendly dashboard of any scheduling tool I’ve used.
+The media library and calendar feature make it easy to visually track your schedule.
+We primarily use it to schedule Facebook and Instagram posts.
+I have had no issues with the platform so far.
+Later is around the same price as what we used to pay for Buffer.
+But I much prefer Later’s dashboard as there are more features.
+Everything is laid out in a more dynamic way.
+The media library is also a great feature.
+As you can store all of your future posts there which makes batching much easier.

 So, Meet Edgar is quite different from any other scheduling platform I have used.
-It’s a little bit confusing when you first sign up, and the dashboard isn’t the most intuitive, so you definitely have to put some effort into learning the features of this tool.
+It’s a little bit confusing when you first sign up.
+The dashboard isn’t the most intuitive.
+So you definitely have to put some effort into learning the features of this tool.
 Because of this, I wouldn’t consider this a beginner friendly tool for someone who has never used scheduling software before.